The Best First Date Spots In SF

-This list has 17 of the best first date bars and restaurants in the city.
-All of these spots are relatively casual (so it won’t look like you’re trying too hard), but also impressive enough to make you seem like someone who’s capable of making good choices.
-They also serve food (you won’t necessarily have to eat a full meal at any of them), and are all perfect for either a 20-minute meet-and-greet or a three-hour date that could be the starting plot of a Hallmark Channel movie.
+All of these spots are relatively casual (so it won’t look like you’re trying too hard), but they’re also impressive enough to make you seem like an adult person who’s capable of making good choices.
+A lot of them serve food, but you don’t necessarily have to eat a full meal.
+And they’re all perfect for either a 20-minute meet-and-greet or a three-hour date that you'll need a PowerPoint to debrief later.

 ABV in the Mission hits all the marks of a great First Date Bar.
-There is plenty of room to move around, the noise levels inside aren’t too loud (however, they’re temporarily only open outdoors), and they have a great cocktail and beer selection.
-And depending on whether you’re looking for a light bite or a full-on meal, you can order burgers or hot dogs or beer-battered cauliflower to share.
-ABV has a big parklet and isn’t taking reservations.
-So maybe roll up for an early date if you want to guarantee a seat - this spot can get busy.
+There's plenty of room to move around, the noise levels inside aren’t too loud, and they have a great cocktail and beer selection.
+And depending on whether you’re looking for a light bite or a full-on meal, you can order burgers or beer-battered cauliflower to share.
+Just know that this spot can get busy—so maybe roll up for an early date if you want to guarantee a seat.

-One thing we look for in a first-date spot is somewhere that’s low-key and chill (asking a date “so, what do you do?” through a mask is tough enough).
+One thing we look for in a first-date spot is somewhere that’s low-key and chill.
 So head to Ungrafted.
 The wine bar in the Dogpatch is located in a warehouse-like space that’s light-filled and massive.
 And coming here means you can order a glass of your favorite drink (they have cider and beer, too), and get to know someone without having to shout.
-But really, come here for their impressive wine selection, and consider getting the za’atar bread with labne, salt and vinegar fries, or other small plates to share if the conversation gets flowing.
+But really, come here for their impressive wine selection, and consider getting the za’atar bread with labne, everything-spiced fries, or other small plates to share if the conversation gets flowing.

-Prubechu is one of our back-pocket restaurants that’s perfect for any scenario, but it’s especially great if you’re trying to impress a date.
-Their parking lot-turned-patio feels more like a cool, secret backyard party with its colorful floral tablecloths and a great playlist going.
+Prubechu is one of our back-pocket restaurants that’s perfect for any scenario, but it’s especially great when it's time to have a quality meal with someone you've had days of flirty banter with via voice memo.
+Their parking lot-turned-patio feels more like a cool, casual backyard with its colorful floral tablecloths and a great playlist going.
 Order the tinaktak—a creamy dish with handmade egg noodles, cherry tomatoes, green beans, and coconut beef—and the tender, juicy ko’ko’ wings with a tangy lemon fina’denne sauce.
 They also have an extensive selection of beer, wine, cocktails, and sake.

 For excellent cocktails and snacky plates that can be finished relatively quickly (you know, in case your date starts spouting Avril Lavigne conspiracy theories), suggest meeting up at True Laurel.
-The Mission cocktail bar incorporates things like snap peas or redwood tips into their delicious drinks, and has an occasionally-changing food menu of small dishes like candied nuts, cornmeal hushpuppies, a great patty melt, and more.
-Depending on which direction the night goes, you can either throw back a drink and be out of there in less than 30 minutes, or run up your tab and stay for hours.
-True Laurel has a few reservations available online, or you can walk up for a table.
+The Mission cocktail bar incorporates things like snap peas or redwood tips into their delicious drinks, and has an occasionally changing food menu of small dishes like crispy mushrooms, a great patty melt, and more.
+Depending on which direction the night goes, you can either throw back a drink and be out of there in less than 45 minutes, or run up your tab and stay for hours.

 If your walk along the Great Highway was actually nice and you want to keep things going, head up Judah to Sunset Cantina.
-The Mexican restaurant is a great, casual spot to grab a drink with someone and discuss what you’re watching on Netflix over frozen margaritas or micheladas (or, if things go well, Jell-O shots).
-Walk up for a seat on their parklet or back patio, and share a few things like carnitas flautas, tacos, and churro bites.
+The Mexican restaurant is a great, casual spot to grab a drink with someone and discuss what you’re watching on Netflix over frozen margaritas or micheladas (or, if things go extra well, Jell-O shots).
+Walk up for a seat on their parklet or back patio, and share a few things like carnitas flautas and tacos.

 The Alembic is one of our favorite bars in the Haight—it’s got the cozy feel of an old-school, neighborhood spot, and has consistently great drinks.
-Grab a booth on their covered parklet with your date, and field questions like “how was your quarantine?” over potato leek fritters, grilled artichoke, or a boozy ice cream float.
+Boozy ice cream floats and bar snacks like potato leek fritters are there for you as you field questions like "Reading anything good right now?" or "So...do you have siblings?"

-If you’re going out with someone who calls themselves a “plant parent” in their Tinder bio, take them to Macondray.
-The New England-inspired bar in Russian Hill is filled with leafy plants from floor to ceiling, and plush seats that will make you feel like you’re in a vintage living room.
+If you’re going out with someone who calls themselves a “plant parent” in their bio, take them to Macondray.
+The New England-inspired bar in Russian Hill is filled with leafy plants from floor to ceiling, and plush seats that make the room feel vintage.
 In addition to beer and colorful, fruity cocktails, they also have a lot of food options, like fantastic deviled eggs and a Maine-style lobster roll.